Doug Fister: Boston Red Sox

 On June 23, 2017, Fister was claimed off waivers by the Boston Red Sox.
-On June 25, Fister made his first start with the Red Sox, going 6 innings and striking out 6 batters, allowing 3 earned runs and in a 2–4 loss against the Los Angeles Angels.
-On an August 22 start in Cleveland, Fister allowed a lead off home run to Francisco Lindor to briefly tie the score at 1–1, but this would turn out to be the only hit registered by the Indians as Fister would go on to pitch a complete-game 1-hitter and not allow a hit to the final 28 batters faced in the game in an eventual 9–1 Red Sox win.
+On June 25, Fister made his first start with the Red Sox, going 6 innings and striking out 6 batters, allowing 3 earned runs and in a 4–2 loss against the Los Angeles Angels.
+On August 22 in Cleveland, Fister allowed a lead-off home run to Francisco Lindor to briefly tie the score at 1–1, but this would turn out to be the only hit registered by the Indians as Fister would go on to pitch a complete-game 1-hitter and not allow a hit to the final 28 batters faced in the game in a 9–1 Red Sox win.
 He became a free agent following the season.

 Texas Rangers

-On November 28, 2017, Fister signed a one-year, $4 million, contract with the Texas Rangers that included an option for the following season.
+On November 28, 2017, Fister signed a one-year, $4 million, contract with the Texas Rangers that included a team option for 2019.
 He made 12 starts for the Rangers in 2018 before suffering a season-ending right knee strain on June 9.
 The Rangers declined his option after the season.